Chinese numismatic charm: Chinese "World of Brightness" coins

 During the late Qing dynasty, cast coinage was slowly replaced by machine-struck coinage.
 At the same time, machine-struck charms with the inscription guāng míng shì jiè (光明世界, "World of Brightness") started appearing that looked very similar to the contemporary milled guāng xù tōng bǎo (光緒通寶) cash coins.
 There are three variations of the "World of Brightness" coin: the most common one contains the same Manchu characters on the reverse as the contemporary guāng xù tōng bǎo cash coins, indicating that this coin was produced by the mint of Guangzhou.
-Another version has the same inscription written on the reverse side of the coin, while a third variant has nine stars on the reverse aide of the coin.
+Another version has the same inscription written on the reverse side of the coin, while a third variant has nine stars on the reverse side of the coin.
 Modern numismatists haven't determined the meaning, purpose, or origin of these charms.
-One hypotheses proposes that these coins were a form of hell money because it is thought that "World of Brightness" in this context would be a euphemism for "world of darkness", which is how the Chinese refer to death.
+One hypothesis proposes that these coins were a form of hell money because it is thought that "World of Brightness" in this context would be a euphemism for "world of darkness", which is how the Chinese refer to death.
 Another hypotheses suggests that these coins were gambling tokens.
 A third proposes that these coins were used by the Heaven and Earth Society due to the fact that the Hanzi character míng (明) is a component of the name of the Ming dynasty (明朝), which meant that the inscription guāng míng (光明) could be read as "the glory of the Ming".